History of the Ottawa Senators (since 1992): Daigle Cup

-In 1993, the Senators would sign Daigle to a $12.25 million contract, the largest rookie salary in League history, which would lead to a cap on rookie contracts a few years later.
+As the 1993 NHL Entry Draft neared, the Senators held talks with Daigle and Quebec over a possible trade.
+The Senators were prepared to select Chris Pronger instead, arguably a better choice at the time, according to the Senators' scouting staff.
+As the Palladium financing was faltering, Bryden saw that the club needed Daigle for the financing to come through.
+Finally, the Senators refused to trade with Quebec, selected Daigle first overall and signed him to a US$12.25 million contract (including marketing rights), the largest rookie salary in league history.
+The size of the contract led the NHL to impose a cap on rookie contracts a few years later.
 The club would promote Daigle over Alexei Yashin, nominating Daigle for rookie of the year over Yashin.
 His play did not justify full-time status and in 1995, coaches Rick Bowness and Alain Vigneault demoted Daigle to part-time status.
 The move led to Bowness and Vigneault being fired.
 In the end, Daigle did not come close to the career the Senators hoped for.
 After scoring only 74 goals in just over four seasons, he was traded to the Philadelphia Flyers, and is widely regarded as one of the biggest draft busts in sports history.
+Over his career, Daigle played ten seasons in the NHL and several in European leagues.